 This is one of the primary services offered by blended call centers.
 Call center agents field inbound calls from customers who need help or are trying to resolve complaints.

 These agents are given specialized training to resolve customer issues with professionalism and efficiency, allowing businesses to benefit from their dedicated expertise.
-They provide extensive training to their agents, so they are well-versed in customer service best practices in order to increase customer loyalty rates while protecting a company’s reputation.
+They provide extensive training to their agents, so they are well-versed in customer service best practices to increase customer loyalty rates while protecting a company’s reputation.

 Sales and Marketing